DIY Ring Light

 The remaining tail of the light becomes part of the cord/plug.
 I wrapped mine with black electrical tape.
 It’s not very long, but this isn’t exactly what these lights are designed for.
 However, I use extension cords in my studio, so it’s not a problem.
 Use your imagination to make it work for you!

 A light diffuser can be made to fit around the ring if you so desire.
 Try wax paper, or grab an old sheer nighty, cut it up to size, and throw an elastic strip around it.
-You can make so many tweaks to customize this light to your liking—you have to engage the creativity inside of you.
+You can make so many tweaks to customize this light to your liking—you have to tap into your creativity.
 It’s there.
 I promise.

 Good luck!